 First, you'll turn a paper loss into a real loss, explains Burlacoff.
 Then, once you're out of the market, you'll have to decide when to get back into the market.

 "When markets start to recover, they often recover swiftly, significantly and unexpectedly," says Burlacoff.

 So, what happens when markets recover unexpectedly?
 "You have to be in the market to get the gains that are there," he says.
 "And if you're out of the market, you can suffer significant financial losses over a long period of time."

 Let’s look at an example of a $10,000 investment on January 1, 1985.1

 See how missing just the 5 best days, over 35 years, means a return of $32,000 less than if you just left your money invested?
 In a worst-case scenario, missing the best 50 days means you end up losing money on your initial investment.

 Also, when market values go down, you’re able to buy more units of some mutual funds.
 For example, let’s say you contribute the same amount each month to an RRSP that holds mutual funds.
 This month market values are down, compared to the previous month.
 Your contribution this month therefore buys more units in the lower-valued mutual funds than it did the month before.
 Later, if market values rise, you’ll benefit from the recovery, as prices for the units you bought rise.

 How can you keep your financial goals on track during a market downturn?

-If you want to keep your finances on track through the pandemic and beyond, start by asking yourself these three questions:
+If you want to keep your finances on track, start by asking yourself these three questions:

 1. Have your financial goals changed?